mdelobelle/metadatamenu/README.md

 ### fielFields
 `fileFields(fileOrFilePath: TFile | string)`

-Takes a TFile or e filePath and returns all the fields in the document, both frontmatter and dataview fields, and returns a collection of analysis of those field by metadatamenu:
+Takes a TFile or e filePath and returns all the fields in the document, both frontmatter and dataview fields, and returns a collection of analysis of those fields by metadatamenu:

 ```typescript
 {